Skip to main content

 • The file name may include an absolute or relative path.

-• If filename is omitted or is a zero-length string, the server defines its own path and name for the file.
+• If the filename is omitted or is a zero-length string, the server defines its own path and name for the file.

 • If "filename" is not specified, the index will be added to the existing index file.